johnhh2/spring-react-portfolio/README.md

    - Create the database:

         ```sql
-        mysql> CREATE DATABASE portfolio; -- Creates the new database
+        CREATE DATABASE portfolio; -- Creates the new database
-        mysql> CREATE USER 'user1'@'%' IDENTIFIED BY 'pass'; -- Creates the user
+        CREATE USER 'user1'@'%' IDENTIFIED BY 'pass'; -- Creates the user
-        mysql> GRANT ALL ON portfolio.* TO 'user1'@'%'; -- Gives all privileges to the new user on the newly created database
+        GRANT ALL ON portfolio.* TO 'user1'@'%'; -- Gives all privileges to the new user on the newly created database
-        mysql> \q
+        \q
         ```

    - Create the file _spring-portfolio/src/main/resources/application.properties_ and add the following lines, or ensure they already exist there: